Blockstream/gdk/docs/source/gdk-ntf.rst

 :ticker/currency: The user's chosen fiat currency.
 :ticker/exhange: The user's chosen exchange source.
-:ticker/rate: The price of 1 Bitcoin expressed in the user's fiat currency, expressed as a floating point string.
+:ticker/rate: The price of 1 Bitcoin in the user's chosen fiat currency, expressed as a floating point string.

 .. _ntf-subaccount: